embedded-iota/iota-iot-network-protocol/README.md

 # Status Refresh Request
 A Gateway requests every x seconds the status of a NodeGroup by its SeedNode.
+These requests are called Status Refresh Requests.
 The response of one or more SeedNode contains the following information:
 - HealthStatus of every Member
 - Current used addresses
-- Prices of the services or sensor data
+- Prices of the services, sensor data or goods
 - New added Member, if there were any between current status call and last one.